 Each exam depends on the participation of volunteer victims to serve as patients in testing stations.
 Victims are rotated between stations usually 2-3 times each exam to enhance their experience.

-Exam victims must arrive by 5:30 PM to participate in this role.
+- You must arrive by 5:30 PM to participate as a victim in this examination.

 Candidates will be evaluated against the National Registry of Emergency Medical Technicians Basic Level Skill Sheets.
 The skill sheets can be found at: https://www.nremt.org/nremt/about/psychomotor_exam_emt.asp The stations tested are: